-Several interviewees pointed to another persistent tension in the structure of community: the lack of dedicated resources for specialized staff departments.
+Tensions: "We still don't have the resources."
+Several interviewees pointed to another persistent tension in the division of labor: the lack of dedicated resources for specialized staff departments.
 The following quotes were illustrative:

-We do ask project teams to do a Lessons Learned report at the end of the project.
+"We do ask project teams to do a Lessons Learned report at the end of the project.
 We post the results on the database.
-But there's no staff support for the process.
-(A quality assurance)
+But there's no staff support for the process."
+(A-3)

-The key issue moving forward, I think, is that we still don't have the resources we need to devote to process.
-A program of this size should have a full-time staff dedicated to our internal process maintenance.
-(C developer)
+"The key issue moving forward, I think, is that we still don't have the resources we need to devote to process.
+A program of this size should have a full-time staff dedicated to our internal process maintenance."
+(C-7)

-(As explained in Appendix 5.1, Program C, like D, did not have a dedicated Process Engineering group.)
+(Recall that Program C, like D, did not have a dedicated Process Engineering group.)
 These concerns echo those relative to resources for better tools.